saraselakovic/omm/README.md

 ## **Project parachutist-model**
-A parachutist with a mass of 90 kg jumps out of an airplane at a height H. Air resistance is proportional to the square of the speed of movement.
+The first part of the project is to set up mathematical model of a parachutist with a mass of 90kg, which jumps out of an airplane at a height H. The second part of the project is to write functions visine.h and grafik.h.
+Funciton visine.h calculates the smallest height h for opening parachute that guarantees a safe landing for given value H. Function grafik.h draws a graph of the dependence of speed on time for given value H.
-The limit speed of free fall of a parachutist without an open parachute is 50m/s, and with an open parachute 5m/s.
-The parachute opens instantly at a certain height h.
-The safe landing speed is 10m/s.
-Set up a mathematical model and, for various values of height H, calculate the smallest height h that guarantees a safe landing.

-### Running the application
+### Running the application:

+### Usage: